are perhaps one of the most difficult bird families to get to grips

 status of many species/subspecies.
 This weighty book, published

-by Helm, is on hand for those birders wishing to learn more about
+is on hand for those birders wishing to learn more about gull distribution,

-authoritative text concerning the identification of previously little
+concerning the identification of previously little known species/subspecies

-known species/subspecies of gulls and does an excellent job of conveying
+of gulls and does an excellent job of conveying the subtle differences

-and migration" along with a distributional map which, for Thai
+along with a distributional map which, for Thai birders, can prove

-birders, can prove useful for predicting which species may be found
+useful for predicting which species may be found in Thailand in

 Whilst the body